-Key management personnel are those having authority and responsibility for planning, directing and controlling activities of the College.
-In the prior year this was represented by the Senior Management Team which was comprised of nine people.
-During the year, the College restructured the management team and the key management personnel were represented by the Executive Group which was made up of the Principal, Deputy Principal, Vice Principal of Resources, Vice Principal of Business Development, Vice Principal of Human Resources and Organisational Development, and Vice Principal of Corporate Services.
+Key management personnel are those defined as the Executive Team and have authority and responsibility for planning, directing and controlling activities of the College.
+The key management personnel are represented by the Executive Group which was made up of the Principal, Deputy Principal Curriculum, Quality and Student Experience, Chief Financial and Funding Officer, Vice Principal Business Services, Resources & Service Improvement.
+The Vice Principal of Resources left the college in October 2021, the college employed an interim Vice Principal of Finance included in key management personnel.